 The sky is the limit!
 The idea is to have everything available.
 Since Blazor is relatively new, there aren’t many packages, but don’t worry.
 I will show you how to include NPM packages with your Blazor Hybrid app and make everything bulletproof by adding TypeScript.
-Since Microsoft does not natively support .ts
+Since Microsoft does not natively support .ts or .js files, we’ll include that support.
+Microsoft will be jealous! 😄

 Requirement